microsoft/typespec/.chronus/changes/tspconfig-auto-complete-2024-9-18-13-48-34.md

   - typespec-vscode
 ---

-Support intellisense for tspconfig.yaml file
+Support completion for tspconfig.yaml file in vscode